handshake-org/HIPs/HIP-XXXX.md

 ## Security considerations

-Clients should dowload block headers & verify proof of work as defined in the theory of operation.
+Clients should download block headers & verify proof of work as defined in the theory of operation.
+TLS extensions can be more flexible but they are harder to integrate into existing software.
+In the future, it might be feasible for clients to request the last N block headers from the server directly without having any HNS machinery at all.
 It may also be possible to rely on Scalable Transparent Argument of Knowledge (STARK) to generate small proofs that clients can verify.
 Future standards may define how these proofs are generated & shared with clients to reduce state and reliance on full nodes.
 The tree root is the main trust anchor for securing HTTPS so great care must be taken to retrieve it securely.
 This standard does not restrict how the tree roots are obtained as long as they're deemed secure by the client.

 [TODO]